usmancheema89/computer_vision/README.md

 Hello,

 This is Young from LuxPM.
-You have applied for the position of frontend developer.
+You have applied for the position of AI engineer.
 Thank you for your interest in working with us.

 We have reviewed your application and decided to proceed with the next step which is a coding test.
 Please follow the guideline for the test.
-Please note that you can use either one of React Native, Java, Kotlin, Swift, React JS

 1. Transform the image in the +x direction by 25%, and create an image
 2. Transform the image in the +y direction by 25%, and create an image